mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

 Since we’re now upgrading, however, we need to set this parameter to `upgrade`.

-**IMPORTANT:** Do not change any number of masters, agents or public agents while performing an upgrade.
+<p class="message--important"><strong>IMPORTANT: </strong>Do not change any number of masters, agents or public agents while performing an upgrade.</p>

 ```hcl
 variable "dcos_install_mode" {